-- Supervisor electronically submits Temporary Appointment Form (TAF) webform (the employee, human resources, and supervisor will receive an emailed copy of this form).
+- REQUIRED: Supervisor electronically submits Temporary Appointment Form (TAF) webform (the employee, human resources, and supervisor will receive an emailed copy of this form).

 - Supervisor instructs employee to go to Human Resources with I-9 documentation on the first day of employment.